NaturalLangOS/Natural-Language-OS/Engines/README.md

-# ⚙ Natural Language OS — Engines (Implementation Layer)

-This folder contains the executable Natural Language OS engines
-that operate on top of an LLM kernel.

-While the Foundations layer defines *what* a Natural Language OS is,
+## Engines Layer

-the Engines layer contains the systems that *actually run as OS instances*
+The Engines layer hosts all first-party OS implementations derived from the Natural-Language OS paradigm.
-in natural language.
+Each engine represents a distinct operational interpretation of the NL-OS architecture and executes as a full OS instance in natural language.

+### Included Engines
+- **ArcOS** — Cognitive Clone OS
+- **PolyAgora** — Multi-Axis Reasoning OS
+- **Echoos** — Lightweight Natural-Language OS
+- **NLtask** — Task-Oriented Natural-Language OS

 All engines in this folder conform to the NL-OS architecture defined in the
-Natural Language OS Whitepaper (Ochiai, 2025).
+*Natural-Language OS Whitepaper (Ochiai, 2025)*.

 ---